 The Khorezm fortressess protected its people for years against invaders, but even the thick mud brick walls couldn’t stop the hordes of Genghis Khan.
 After the Mongol conquest the desert castles were abandoned.
 Erosion took its toll, but they still stand like sand castles in the desert.

 Despite their long and rich history, archeological interest has been little.
 During the Soviet times some fortresses were excavated, but even the Soviets left them alone again.
-Some were even destroyed during the agricultural developments in that time.
-With tourism increasing they have gained renewed interest that hopefullt leads to their preservation.
+Some were simply destroyed during the agricultural developments in that time.
+With tourism increasing they have gained renewed interest that hopefully leads to their preservation.

 Why visit the Khorezm fortresses?